Propelld vs Federal Bank Education Loan: Which One Fits You Best?

 Federal Bank: Competitive Rates with Floating Structure

-As a major bank, Federal Bank’s interest rates are often linked to a benchmark (like the Repo Rate or MCLR), making them competitive but variable.
+As a scheduled bank, Federal Bank’s interest rates are linked to an external benchmark (EBLR), making them competitive but variable.

-• Rate Structure: Interest rates start from approximately 11.25% p.a. onwards, varying significantly based on the scheme, the amount, and the presence of collateral.
+• Rate Structure: Interest rates start from approximately 11.95% p.a. onwards (as of June 2026, subject to change), varying based on the scheme, the amount, and the presence of collateral.

-• Concessions: Federal Bank may offer small concessions for female applicants or premier institutions.
+• Concessions: Federal Bank may offer small concessions for certain applicants or premier institutions.
 The actual rate for an unsecured loan may be higher than the headline rate.

 3. Collateral & Margin Money Rules